 Thor was named in honour of the brother he never met, Loki, Dog of Mischief.
-Thor came into the world on the Sunshine Coast in mid-July 2020, in the middle of the COVID-19 pandemic.
-He arrived at his new home in Melbourne during lockdown 2.0 and made life in iso a million times better.
+Thor came into the world in the middle of the COVID-19 pandemic and arrived at his new home in Melbourne during lockdown 2.0.
+He made life in isolation a million times better.

 We're super excited to see what sort of dog he grows up to become.
 Follow @dogsofmythology on Instagram to see the pupper become a doggo.